camillelamy/explainers/coop_reporting.md

 is only useful if the navigating browsing context has another top level browsing context in its browsing context group.
 In this case, the browsing context group switch caused by COOP would sever the communication between the top-level browsing contexts.
-Otheriwse, it has no impact.
+Otherwise, it has no impact.
 Thus we only report browsing context group switches when there is more than 1 top level browsing context in the browsing context group.